-How do we create a life that allows all present and future humans to be healthy, have their basic needs met, have fair and equitable access to the earth's resources, have a decent quality of life and preserve the biologically diverse ecosystems on which we all depend?
-Future scientists, engineers, and business people must design technology and economic activities that sustain rather than degrade the natural environment, enhance human health and well-being, and mirror and live within the limits of natural systems.
-We must dramatically reduce the resource and energy throughput of our economy and minimize our ecological footprint to maintain the life support system that will make a sustainable future possible.
-This calls for a New Industrial Revolution that builds upon the information and biotechnology revolutions of the past half century.
-This is to note here that the world population will be stabilized at a level which should be within the short and long term carrying capacity of the earth's finite resources.
-This level is of great debate and is probably between ten and twelve billion people, a level we will reach within the next fifty years.
+How do we create a life that allows all present and future humans to be healthy, have their basic needs met, have fair and equitable access to the Earth's resources, have a decent quality of life and preserve the biologically diverse ecosystems on which we all depend?
+Future scientists, engineers, and business people must design technology and economic activities thatsustainrather than degrade the natural environment, enhance human health and well-being, and mirror and live within the limits of natural systems.
+We must dramatically reduce our economy's resource and energy throughput and minimise our ecological footprint to maintain the life support system that will make a sustainable future possible.
+It calls for a New Industrial Revolutionthat builds upon the information and biotechnology revolutions of the past half-century.
+It is to note here that the world population will be stabilised at a level that should be within the short and long term carrying capacity of the Earth's finite resources.
+This level is of great debate and is probably between ten and twelve billion people, which we will reach within the next fifty years.

-Now let me come to a serious point about our science of economics. which is caught into the trap of model-blind science.
-Some of us even try to propose 'the' model and not 'a' model.
-This blindness originates from not recognizing the fact that: Correlation failing to establish causality is the death of causation.
-This is not to say that models are useless.
-But models are never true; but there is truth in models.
-Also, it is not unfounded that most economists (most model builders) have adopted a fragmentalist and reductionist approach to social phenomenon, making unfounded universal claims, ignoring the social. cultural, and political context, reifying markets and material incentives, and having a conservative bias.
-More so, many assumptions that go into economic models - perfect competition, perfect information, and perfect foresights - are patently untrue.
-Also, economists' obsession with choices made by individual households or individual investors hides the fact that preferences and behavioral patterns are "socially constructed", or imposed by the structure of society.
-Here it should be noted that Economics provides many of the stepping-stones and analytic tools to address the big public issues of our time.
-What economic science doesn't provide is definitive, universal answers.
+Now let us come to a serious point about our discipline- the science of economics.
+Economics is caught in the trap of model-blind science.
+4 Some of us even try to propose 'the' model and not the 'a' model.
+This blindness originates from not recognising that: Correlation failing to establish causality is the death of causation.
+It is not to say that models are useless.
+However, models are never true; but there is truth in models.
+Also, it is not unfounded that most economists (most model builders) have adopted a fragmentalist and reductionist approach to a social phenomenon, making unfounded universal claims, ignoring the social, cultural, and political context, reifying markets and material incentives, and having a conservative bias.
+More so, many assumptions that go into economic models perfect competition, perfect information, and perfect foresight - are patently untrue.
+Also, economists' obsession with choices made by individual households or individual investors - hides the fact that preferences and behavioural patterns are "socially constructed" or imposed by the structure of society.5 Here it should be noted that Economics provides many of the stepping-stones and analytic tools to address the significant public issues of our time.
+What economic science does not provide is definitive, universal answers.
 The results obtained from economics proper must be combined with values, judgments, and evaluations of a moral, ethical, political, or practical nature.
-These last have very little to do with the discipline of economics, but everything to do with reality.
-Here comes the potential role and responsibility of Engineering Science (and all other natural sciences) because they ought to deal with reality in a holistic manner.
+These last have very little to do with economics but everything to do with reality.
+Here comes the potential role and responsibility of Engineering Science (and all other natural sciences) because they ought to deal with reality holistically.